drbap/dashboard-navigator-for-obsidian/README.md

 ![Dashboard navigator for Obsidian - file properties](images/dn_navigator_file_properties.png)

+## Navigator View: Hide Columns

+The column-hiding feature gives you the flexibility to customize the **navigator view** to suit your specific preferences and workflow.
+By **hiding unnecessary columns**, you can create a cleaner, more focused view that highlights the information most relevant to you.

+You can hide the following columns:
+- **Path**: Shows the location of the file within your vault structure.
+- **Size**: Displays the file size of the file.
+- **Date**: Indicates the modification date of the file.
+- **Tags**: Lists the tags associated with the note, making it easier to categorize and search for notes.

 ## Excluded File Extensions

 - Open **plugin settings** and select the file extensions that you don't want to display (extensions separated by commas).